 Admission to The University of Southern Mississippi's M.B.A. and M.P.A. programs is selective.
 Regular admission is contingent on having graduated from a college or university accredited by a recognized regional accrediting agency.
-In addition, the graduate admission committee of the College of Business Administration recommends admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in management and accounting.
+In addition, the Graduate Admissions committee of the College of Business and Economic Development recommends admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in management and accounting.